 The genus Pennisetum comprises about 80 species, mostly perennial, from sub-tropical and warm temperate regions of the world.
-Many are highly ornamental, and for the most part, clump-forming (a few are rhizomatous), with neat tussocks of arching foliage from which numerous fountains of plume-like inflorescences emerge from mid- to late summer.
-The seedheads persist throughout the winter and the sere foliage can be an asset during the colder months when brown becomes more valuable in the garden.
+Many pennisetum are highly ornamental grasses, and for the most part, clump-forming (a few are rhizomatous), with neat tussocks of arching foliage from which numerous fountains of plume-like inflorescences emerge from mid- to late summer.
+The pennisetum seedheads persist throughout the winter and the sere foliage can be an asset during the colder months when brown becomes more valuable in the garden.

-It is well worth seeking out Knoll Gardens, Dove Cottage Nursery and Garden, or the Grass Garden at Kew for inspiration on using grasses in the garden.
-Below you’ll find some of the best Pennisetum’s to grow, chosen by head gardener Matthew Reese.
+It is well worth seeking out Knoll Gardens, Dove Cottage Nursery and Garden, or the Grass Garden at Kew for inspiration on using ornamental grasses and pennisetum in the garden.
+Below you'll find some of the best pennisetum's to grow, chosen by head gardener Matthew Reese.

 Pennisetum orientale ‘Tall Tails’